chubbymaggie/fast/doc/usage.md

   $fast -l a.csv a.pb

-Assuming that the input file is a comma-separate file where each row of the record indicates the project name, diff position of the source project, textual differences of the source project, diff positions of the target project, textual differences of the target project, and the judgement whether the pair of differences are clones.
+Assuming that the input file is a comma-separate file where each row of the record indicates the project name, the hash of a changeset of the source project, diff position of the source project, textual differences of the source project, the hash of the changeset of the target project, diff positions of the target project, textual differences of the target project, and the judgement whether the pair of differences are clones.
 The output of the command is a protobuf representation of the above pairs.